nikitavoloboev/data/macOS/apps/karabiner/sticky-keys.md

 # Notes

-- You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behaviour but I have not tested it
+- You can probably use [this](https://github.com/tekezo/Karabiner-Elements/issues/926) to achieve this behaviour on Sierra but I have not tested it